 What is the difference between a subscriber and a member?

 Company shareholders and guarantors are collectively referred to as ‘members’.
-The term ‘subscriber’ is only used to describe the first members who join a company on incorporation and whose names are listed on the memorandum of association.
+The term ‘subscriber’ only applies to the first members who join a company upon its incorporation and whose names are listed on the memorandum of association.

-Can I be a subscriber to more than one company?
+Can I be a subscriber of more than one company?

-Yes, you can be a subscriber or member of more than one company at the same time.
+Yes, you can be a subscriber or member of more than one company at any given time.

 Are subscribers’ details available to the public?

-The names of all shareholders and guarantors are disclosed on public record when they join a company during or after incorporation.
+Companies House adds the names of all shareholders and guarantors to the public register of companies, whether they become members during or after incorporation.

 Subscribers must also provide a contact address for Companies House.
-There is no need to update this these address details if they change after company formation.
+However, there is no need to update these address details if they change after company formation.

-Shareholders and guarantors who become members of a company after incorporation do not have to provide a contact address for Companies House, unless they also qualify as a person with significant control (PSC).
+Shareholders and guarantors who become members of a company after incorporation do not have to provide address details to Companies House unless they also qualify as a person with significant control (PSC).